satellite-image-deep-learning/techniques/README.md

 - [bifrost.ai](https://www.bifrost.ai/) -> simulated data service with geospatial output data formats

 - [oktal-se](https://www.oktal-se.fr/deep-learning/) -> software for generating simulated data across a wide range of bands including optical and SAR

-- [The Nuances of Extracting Utility from Synthetic Data](https://www.iqt.org/synthesizing-robustness-yoltv4-results-part-1/) -> We find that strategically augmenting the real dataset is nearly as effective as adding synthetic data in the quest to improve the detection or rare object classes, and that fully extracting the utility of synthetic data is a nuanced process

-- [Synthesizing Robustness](https://www.iqt.org/synthesizing-robustness/) -> explores how to best leverage and enhance synthetic data

 - [rendered.ai](https://rendered.ai/) -> The Platform as a Service for Creating Synthetic Data